Free Heavy Equipment Appraisal quote from a

 Truthfully, we’ve already accomplished most of this step by way of the previous 3 steps.
 So now we can take what we have accumulated and start tying those pieces together for inclusion into the appraisal report.

-This will help the machinery and equipment appraiser to compile all of the results in one place, in an organized manner.
+This will help the certified machinery and equipment appraiser to compile all of the results in one place, in an organized manner.
 This helps to provide big picture clarity on the assignment by identifying areas that are complete, sections that need attention, and things that have been overlooked.

 With a rough draft of the appraisal report in front of our eyes, we inspect every detail, looking for deficient areas.
 Once those areas are identified, the appraiser should go into Sherlock Holmes investigation mode.